 can even enjoy stargazing from one of our outdoor hot tubs.
 So, if you’re

-looking for dark sky camping, we guarantee you’ll have a great time discovering
+looking for dark sky glamping, we guarantee you’ll have a great time discovering

 the dark skies.